rogue-hack-lab/rogue-hack-lab.github.io/_projects/Mutant-Toys/index.md

 # modify these to be specific to your project
 # mandatory
-title: Awesome Project
+title: Mutant Toys

 # optional - if not used, comment out using '#' (i.e. date:)
 hackers: [Your Name, Other Name, Another Name]
 # date:
 abstract: if you provide an abstract, this is the short description that will show up in the project index
-keywords: [keyword, key phrase]
+#keywords: [keyword, key phrase]
-thumbnail: link-to.jpg
+thumbnail: mutant-toys.jpg
-link: www.roguehacklab.com
+#link: www.roguehacklab.com

 ---